-2.2 Strategic Initiative: Design and deploy tools and processes to ensure effective, inclusive communication with all stakeholders.
-These will include, but are not limited to, (1) a weekly list of news items sent to all stakeholders as brief bullet points, (2) a new calendar policy with multiple contributors, (3) a periodic Presidential podcast, and (4) regular press releases.
+- 2.2 Strategic Initiative: Design and deploy tools and processes to ensure effective, inclusive communication with all stakeholders.
+These will include, but are not limited to, (1) a weekly list of news items sent to all stakeholders as brief bullet points, (2) a new calendar policy with multiple contributors, (3) a periodic Presidential podcast, and (4) - calendar policy with multiple contributors, (3) a periodic Presidential podcast, and (4) regular press releases.